uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 VM for Mac with Apple Silicon: https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/arm64/ParrotOS.vmwarevm.zip VM for Windows and Intel Mac: https://cits1003-vms.s3.ap-southeast-2.amazonaws.com/intel/ParrotOS.vmwarevm.zip

+The username and password for the VMs is:

+username: wsuser
+password: ws1003admin

 If you don't want to do this - then read all that follows:

 **Walkthrough video**: